Skip to main content

 The vocational education of future farmers is a key factor in raising awareness of animal welfare.
 A proactive and routine assessment of animal welfare indicators on farms, as well as careful observation of livestock, can promote empathy towards animals.
 However, this topic has so far rarely been included in agricultural vocational education, vocational schools, inter-company training courses, or in agricultural training companies.

-The aim of the project is to develop and evaluate concepts of teaching and learning and training materials for the assessment and awareness of animal welfare.
+The aim of the project was to develop and evaluate concepts of teaching and learning and training materials for the assessment and awareness of animal welfare.
 Due to the increasingly mechanised and digitalised work involved in livestock farming and the resulting ‘distancing’ from the animal (both literal and figurative), it is crucial that apprentices and trainees are not only made more aware of animal welfare, but also that they develop an occupational competence in this area.
 Comprehensive knowledge regarding farm animals and their needs, skills in animal handling and an empathetic attitude towards farm animals, could all enhance the level of competence in animal welfare.
 The ability to act in a reflective and responsible manner across the conflicting areas of economy, (digitalised) technology and animal welfare is crucial to future farming success.

 This project is intended to pique interest, to stimulate a willingness to engage with the topic and to ultimately establish a comprehensive competence in animal welfare.